emileaben/ixp-country-jedi/README.md

 examples are provided in the _examples_ directory.
 For probe selection it is mandatory to either have _country_ , _probetag_ , or _probe_ids_ defined.
 It is possible to combine _probetab_ and _country_ (which will take all the probes with that probetag in the specified country/countries).
+It is also possible to combine _probe_ids_ and _country_: after selecting the probes in the specified country/ies, the _probe_ids_ specified will be added (any duplicates will be removed).
 Without a *locations* section, the capital of *country* (or the first country, if *country* is a list) is used for probe selection (see below).